About the Campaign

 Together, we’ve written another amazing chapter in the history of Willow Run.
 But your support is still needed...

-We’ve saved Rosie’s factory, now let’s fill it with history!
+We’ve saved Rosie’s factory from demolition, now let’s get to work and fill it with history!

 If these walls could talk… they’d tell a story.
 Of American know-how.
 Of social change.
 Of a country that pulled together, to get a tough job done.
 It’s a story to inspire future generations.
 Let’s tell it at Willow Run!